Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 ms.technology: tfs-admin
 ---

-# Move a team project collection
+# Move a project collection

 **TFS 2015** | **TFS 2013**

-You can move a team project collection from one deployment of Team Foundation Server (TFS) to another.
+You can move a project collection from one deployment of Team Foundation Server (TFS) to another.
 For example:

 -   You have more than one deployment of TFS in your organization, and you want to move a collection to another deployment to better align with your business needs.